Othuru-Glysia-123/ERP-System-React/README.md

 npm start
 ```

-5. And it will direct to the browser to access the ERP System React application.
+5. And it will direct to the browser to access the Simplified ERP System React application.

 ## Live Site :earth_americas: